5 ways activated charcoal can benefit you

 Thanks to its binding properties, research has shown that: “A single dose of activated charcoal can reduce drug absorption by up to 74%.” says Healthline.

-If all this talk of skincare and facials has put you in the mood for a pamper, there really is nothing better than a one night spa break in Yorkshire.
+If all this talk of skincare and facials has put you in the mood for a pamper, there really is nothing better than a couples spa break in Yorkshire.